 The trading market for our common stock will be influenced by the research and reports that industry or securities analysts publish about us or our business.
-We do not currently have and may never obtain research coverage by securities and industry analysts.
-If no or few securities or industry analysts commence coverage of us, the trading price for our common stock could be impacted negatively.
-In the event we obtain securities or industry analyst coverage, if any of the analysts who cover us issue an adverse or misleading opinion regarding us, our business model, our intellectual property or our stock performance, or if our preclinical studies and clinical trials and results of operations fail to meet the expectations of analysts, our stock price would likely decline.
+We do not have any control over the analysts or the content and opinions included in their reports.
+If any of the analysts who cover us issue an adverse or misleading opinion regarding us, our business model, our intellectual property or our stock performance, or if our preclinical studies and clinical trials and results of operations fail to meet the expectations of analysts, our stock price would likely decline.
 If one or more of such analysts cease coverage of us or fail to publish reports on us regularly, we could lose visibility in the financial markets, which in turn could cause a decline in our stock price or trading volume.